orokidd/study-archive/study54-prototype-es5es6/test.md

 Yes!
-When using ES6 class syntax, methods inside a class are automatically added to the prototype of the class, meaning you don't need to explicitly use ClassName.prototype.methodName = function () {}.
+When using ES6 class syntax, methods inside a class are automatically added to the prototype of the class, meaning you don't need to explicitly use
+`ClassName.prototype.methodName = function () {}`

 How Prototype Works in ES5 (Old Way)
 Before ES6 classes, we had to manually assign methods to the prototype:

-function Calculator() {
+`function Calculator() {
   this.firstNum = "";
   this.secondNum = "";
 }